telerik/winforms-docs/listview/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop.md

 ## Drag and drop from RadListControl to RadListView using the OLE drag-and-drop

+>caption Figure 2: Drag and drop from RadListControl to RadListView using the OLE drag-and-drop

 ![listview-drag-and-drop-combining-raddragdropservice-and-ole-drag-and-drop 002](images/listview-drag-and-drop-combining-raddragdropservice-and-ole-drag-and-drop002.gif)

 1\.
 Firstly, we should start the drag and drop operation using the RadListControl.__MouseMove__ event when the left mouse button is pressed.
 We should keep the mouse down location in the RadListControl.__MouseDown__ event.
 Afterwards, allow dragging over the __RadListView__ via the __Effect__ argument of the __DragEventArgs__  in the RadListView.__DragEnter__ event handler:

+#### Starting the drag and drop operation

 {{source=..\SamplesCS\ListView\DragDrop\DragDropListViewListControl.cs region=ListControlToListViewStart}}
 {{source=..\SamplesVB\ListView\DragDrop\DragDropListViewListControl.vb region=ListControlToListViewStart}}